Wife failed to introduce direct evidence to support her claim. Oral testimony was insufficient.

 Husband, in turn, testified as to his opinion of value of the improvements and repairs, and his opinion as to the rental value of the family residence.
 Husband argued that the family residence was community property, that the down payment was made from community property savings, thus, Wife should not be reimbursed for the down payment.

-Husband appealed the trial court’s decision.
+Husband appealed the divorce court’s decision.
 The Court of Appeal for the Third District of California reversed and remanded the trial court’s decision.

-Third, as to the issues of Epstein credits and Watts charges, the Court of Appeal held that the trial Court did not err by denying Watts charges for the 6-year time period when Husband’s Hawaii dissolution action was pending.
-However, the trial court should have imposed Watts charges for the time period in which Wife had exclusive use of the family residence after the date of separation but before Husband filed the Hawaii dissolution action and for the time period after the Hawaii dissolution ended to the time of the California trial.
+Third, as to the issues of Epstein credits and Watts charges, the Court of Appeal held that the divorce court did not err by denying Watts charges for the 6-year time period when Husband’s Hawaii dissolution action was pending.
+However, the divorce court should have imposed Watts charges for the time period in which Wife had exclusive use of the family residence after the date of separation but before Husband filed the Hawaii divorce action and for the time period after the Hawaii divorce ended to the time of the California divorce trial.
 Furthermore, the Court of Appeal held that the trial court should award Wife Epstein credits only for the period in which Wife owes Watts charges.

 1 In a California dissolution case, Watts charges are charges against one spouse’s share of the community property made to reimburse the community for the value of that spouse’s exclusive use of the property after the date of separation.